harshjadhav84/feedback-submission-system/README.md

          spring.datasource.password=<your-password>

 6. **Run the application:**
-   -For Eclipse: Right-click the project > Run As > Java Application or Spring Boot App.
+   - For Eclipse: Right-click the project > Run As > Java Application or Spring Boot App.
-   -For IntelliJ IDEA: Navigate to the FeedbackSubmissionSystemApplication class, right-click > Run 'FeedbackSubmissionSystemApplication'.
+   - For IntelliJ IDEA: Navigate to the FeedbackSubmissionSystemApplication class, right-click > Run 'FeedbackSubmissionSystemApplication'.
-   -The backend server will start at http://localhost:8080
+   - The backend server will start at http://localhost:8080

 7. **Set Up the Frontend:**
    -Ensure the script.js file and other frontend files are located in the src/main/resources/static directory.